harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/download-images-from-private-registry.md

 :::

-### **Override security test images for custom scan steps**
+### **Override security test images for Custom Scan steps**

-The custom scan step uses the `sto-plugin` image to launch the appropriate scanner image based on the step configuration.
+The **Custom Scan** step uses the `sto-plugin` image to launch the appropriate scanner image(internally called as runner) based on the step configuration.
 You have the option to either override both the `sto-plugin` image and the scanner image, or simply override the scanner image while keeping the `sto-plugin` image unchanged.

-To override the scanner image in a custom scan step, add the following settings in the **Additional Configuration** section of the custom scan step:
+To override the scanner image in a **Custom Scan** step, add the following settings in the **Additional Configuration** section of the **Custom Scan** step:

 * <strong><code>runner_registry_domain</code></strong>: The URL of the registry where the images are stored.
 The supported format is `<_domain_>/<_directory_>` (such as, gcr.io/gcr-prod).
 Do not include the scheme (such as http:// or https://).
 * <strong><code>runner_registry_image_prefix</code></strong>: set this to `harness` (Do not change this setting)